 - Complete FAFSA to determine and demonstrate financial need as defined as Pell eligibility

-Note: Please refer to the S-STEM Scholars Application Instructions [pdf] document for important information before beginning the application process.
+Note: Please refer to the S-STEM Scholars Application Instructions page for important information before beginning the application process.

-For specific application instructions or questions, contact Sarah Blackwood at email@example.com or (585) 385-8064.
+For specific application instructions or questions, contact the Stacy Ledermann in the Office of Freshman Admissions at email@example.com or (585) 385-8064.

 For specific S-STEM Scholars information or questions, contact Dr. Kristin Picardo at firstname.lastname@example.org or (585) 899-3802.
 One of the members of the grant team will then work personally with you.

-Finalists will be contacted for an interview in late March.
-Recipients will be notified no later than April 15.
+Finalists will be contacted for an interview in early March.
+Recipients will be notified no later than April 1, 2020.

 Visit the NSF website to view details about the grant, award, and co-investigators.